cypress-io/cypress-documentation/content/api/commands/intercept.md

 <Alert type="info">

-For aliasing requests with GraphQL, see [Aliasing individual GraphQL requests](#Aliasing-individual-GraphQL-requests).
+For more guidance around aliasing requests with GraphQL, see [Working with GraphQL](/guides/testing-strategies/working-with-graphql)

 </Alert>